One of the first things you’ll need to teach your puppy is house training, so they know where and when they should go to the toilet.

 If you’re training an older dog, perhaps a rescue, then the house training schedule outlined above will still apply, but the process may take a little longer.

 Sue says that “while older dogs can hold their bladders for longer than puppies, they still need to be taught where they can go to the toilet.”

 If your rescue dog has only lived outside, then they won’t know where they should or shouldn’t go.

-If your puppy’s house training isn’t progressing after a couple of months, Sue suggests now would be a good time to seek help from a behaviourist.
+If your puppy’s house training isn’t progressing after a couple of months, Sue suggests now would be a good time to seek help from a behaviorist.

 “This is more common in female puppies than males, and these puppies often have congenital issues such as a very small bladder as well.
 Surgical intervention does carry a good prognosis.”

-Patience, consistent training, and praise are all key when it comes to successfully training your puppy ﹘ but don’t be afraid to seek advice if your puppy’s training isn’t going to plan.
+Patience, consistent training, and praise are all key when it comes to successfully training your puppy, but don’t be afraid to seek advice if your puppy’s training isn’t going according to plan.